-- Reformed" companies (i.e., companies exhibiting higher capital discipline, and healthier, more conservative balance sheets that can withstand a downturn, along with improving ESG metrics such as solid corporate governance). - Integrated business models (the "haves") the larger, more integrated companies with multiple touch-points along the energy value chain, higher barriers-to-entry, and steady cash-flows. - Firms with exposure to the natural gas liquid (NGL), liquefied natural gas (LNG), and natural gas demand export themes. - Renewable energy companies to diversify our overall energy holdings, and provide exposure to the renewables investment theme. - Companies with liquids exposure that will benefit from the reopening of the economy.
+- "Reformed" companies-those companies exhibiting higher capital discipline, and healthier, more conservative balance sheets that can withstand a downturn, along with improving ESG metrics such as solid corporate governance. - Integrated business models-the larger, more integrated companies with multiple touch points along the energy value chain, higher barriers-to-entry, and steady cash-flows. - Firms with exposure to the natural gas liquid (NGL), liquefied natural gas (LNG), and natural gas demand export themes. - Companies with liquids exposure that will benefit from the reopening of the economy. - Renewable energy companies to get exposure to an area of significant growth as part of the global energy transition.